Bitbuy Digital Currency Exchange

 However, you may need to hunt around for the right platform, and if the platform you choose doesn’t accept CAD, then you’ll need to be fully aware of the fees that apply.
-VirWox and Paxful are two of the better-known platforms that accept PayPal at the time of writing in August 2018.
+VirWox and Paxful are two of the better-known platforms that accept PayPal at the time of writing.

-Another way to buy bitcoin with Canadian dollars is to choose a platform that accepts bank transfer deposits.
-The list of platforms that allow bank transfers includes sites like Bitbuy, Quebex, QuadrigaCX, Coinsquare and others.
+Another way to buy Bitcoin with Canadian dollars is to choose a platform that accepts bank transfer deposits.
+The list of platforms that allow bank transfers is an extensive one and includes sites like Quoinex, Uphold, and more.

 Depositing funds using your bank account usually doesn’t attract any fees, but it does mean you may have to wait one to two business days until the funds are cleared into your exchange account.

-Before making a bank account transfer, make sure you consider the following:
+Whichever bank account payment method you select, make sure you consider the following: